-National Trust Visitor Centre, Cambridgeshire
+National Trust Visitor Facilities, Cambridgeshire

 Following competitive interview, the practice was commissioned to design this new visitor facility at Anglesey Abbey.
 The project involved detailed discussions with the National Trust, to establish a clear brief and to achieve a building that would be both energy efficient and innovative, as well as an exemplar for disabled access and use.

 Anglesey Abbey gardens are renowned for their highly structured formal layout, and the building endeavours to express this formality in its design.
 The new building is carefully placed to contain the busy day to day activities of a Visitor Facility, and to preserve the quiet calm of the gardens.
 The design recognises the importance of placing the building without interrupting the established garden plan, whilst at the same time subtly introducing a view of the formal gardens from within.